aws/aws-cdk/specifications/cloud_assembly.md

 * **SHOULD** allow configuration of a list of trusted [PGP][RFC 4880] keys.

 ## Annex
-### Examples of Drops for the AWS Cloud
+### Examples of Droplets for the AWS Cloud
-The Drop specifications provided in this section are for illustration purpose only.
+The Droplet specifications provided in this section are for illustration purpose only.

-#### `@aws-cdk/aws-cloudformation.StackDrop`
+#### `@aws-cdk/aws-cloudformation.StackDroplet`
 A [*CloudFormation* stack][CFN Stack].

 ##### Properties